LabibAhmedSiddique/bangla-sentence-corrector/README.md

 The model performs relatively well but there are areas to improve.
 Lets discuss about them

 ## Evaluation  Score:
-The evaluation scores are poor.
 The WER  CER and BLEU scores are:
 | Metric       | Value                  |
 |--------------|------------------------|
 | Average WER  | 0.46909027191250546    |